unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

   text=" 'American factories and plants had fallen, thousands of banks, with no money to lend and no cash on hand, closed their doors.'
 [New Mexico during the Great Depression](https://themountainvoice.com/2017/07/29/new-mexico-during-the-great-depression/)" %}
 Under President Franklin D. Roosevelt's _New Deal_ subsistence programs were put into effect to try and boost the American economy.
 Programs like *Public Works of Art Project* attracted artists from all over the country putting Santa Fe and Taos on the map.
 New Mexico was now being promoted as a premier artistic destinations with Albuquerque as the stopover point.
-[^NewMexicoandGreatDepression] However, as tension increased across the ocean the country would soon be pulled into a new World War.
+[^NewMexicoGreatDepression] However, as tension increased across the ocean the country would soon be pulled into a new World War.

- ## New Mexico, birth of the Atomic Age
+ ## New Mexico & the Birth of the Atomic Age

- New Mexico played one of the most significant roles in World War II, providing a secure and remote location for the headquarters of the *Manhattan Project*.
-Unknown to the world, scientist were neslted away in the mountains of Los Alamos creating the most powerful weapon the world had ever seen, the atomic bomb.
-Creating nuclear laboratories and airforce bases New Mexico became
+ New Mexico played a significant role in World War II, by providing secure and remote locations for the creation and detonation of the *Manhattan Project* and enlisting *Navajo Code Talkers*, securing success in the war.
+Propelled by infrastructure and government subsidies, New Mexico saw a new influx of migration changing Martineztown once again.

 ## Tuberculosis, _The Sisters of Charity of Cincinnati_, and Albuquerque